 Filtered-back-projection (FBP) reconstruction is based on the classic analytic algorithm, and is fast and robust, but cannot account for the advanced data acquisition methods of the current PET scanners.
 Modern iterative algorithms such as maximum-likelihood expectation maximization (ML-EM) and a faster version of it, ordered subset expectation maximization (OSEM) may improve the quality of the reconstructed image, but are slower to compute, and reconstruction parameters must be carefully selected and verified.
+Inappropriate selection of reconstruction parameters will affect the quantitative image values (Jaskowiak et al., 2005; Vriens et al., 2010; Matheoud et al., 2011).
+If input function is derived from the dynamic PET image, then that must be considered in the reconstruction; OSEM can reduce noise, but also cause bias in the image-based input function, when compared to FBP (Feng et al., 2015).

 Image reconstruction involves numerous forward and backward projection calculations, which is computationally intensive process, but can be easily parallelized to computing clusters or GPUs (Després et al., 2017).